habi/acinar-analysis-manuscript/manuscript.md

 We thank Mohammed Ouanella and Bettina de Breuyn for expert technical assistance.
 Federica Marone and Bernd Pinzer were of paramount importance with their support at the TOMCAT beamline.
 Fluri Wieland was of great help with the statistical analysis.

+We thank `manubot` [@doi:10.1371/journal.pcbi.1007128] for providing us with the means to collaboratively write and craft this manuscript.

 We are thankful for the support by the Swiss National Science Foundation (grants [310030_153468](http://p3.snf.ch/project-153468) and [310030_175953](http://p3.snf.ch/project-175953)).